 Bhel Puri is a type of flavorful chaat.
 It consists of puffed rice mixed with raw vegetables like tomatoes, onions and is seasoned in a tamarind sauce.
 There are many variations of this snack all over the country, but the best Bhel Puri is available on the beaches on Mumbai.
 If there is something that Juhu and Girguam Chowpatty beach is famous for, it’s definitely the Bhel Puri that the many stalls there offer.
 You can try any of the stalls at these beaches; they all offer the traditional Mumbai Bhel Puri that will leave you wanting more.

-Originating in Middle Eastern countries, this is one delicacy that has solidified its culinary hold over the non-vegetarian enthusiasts in Mumbai.
-It is essentially consists of chunks of fish or meat that are marinated and grilled over a bbq pit using a skewer.
-A very famous street stall-turned-shop in this case is Bademiya that sees a full house every evening in front of its shop, people can’t wait to dig in
+Originating in Middle Eastern countries, this is one delicacy that has solidified its culinary hold over non-vegetarian enthusiasts in Mumbai.
+It essentially consists of chunks of fish or meat that are marinated and grilled over a bbq pit using a skewer.
+A very famous street stall-turned-shop, in this case, is Bademiya which sees a full house every evening in front of its shop, people can’t wait to dig in.

 Everyone is familiar with this one snack.
 It isn’t from India but it has made quite an impression on Indians.
-Basically, anything with two slices of breads and something between them (edible, of course) is called a sandwich here.
+Basically, anything with two slices of bread and something between them (edible, of course) is called a sandwich here.
 The roadside sandwiches in Mumbai though, have a story of their own.
-There are unlimited variations of sandwich, butter, mayonnaise, cheese, schezwan, toasted, grilled, egg, vegetable.
-Baba Sandwich stall near Mithibai college has a constant crowd of students munching on their favorites savory sandwiches.
+There are unlimited variations of sandwich, butter, mayonnaise, cheese, schezwan, toasted, grilled, egg, and vegetable.
+Baba Sandwich stall near Mithibai College has a constant crowd of students munching on their favorite savory sandwiches.

 Mumbaikars love our “Pav” or bread rolls.
 Another prevalent dish in Mumbai is Kheema Pav.
 It is Pav with a dish of minced meat that is cooked in spices.
 It is served with many sides, like lemons, onions, and pickles.
 Olympia Coffee House, although not really a roadside stall, has the best Kheema Pav you will ever eat.